Hancy15/Hancy15/README.md

 Mobile app developer and 3D Animator
 ------------------------------------

 Sadiq Muhammad Aliyu, a 27-year-old professional from Kano State, Nigeria, boasts extensive experience in project management, including a role as the head of the animation department at Shamrock Innovations.
-Additionally, he served as a programmer and research assistant at Zana Digital Brand and spent 2 years as a Center Administrator at Hamdala ICT Center.
+Additionally, he served as a Mobile app developer and research assistant at Zana Digital Brand and spent 2 years as a Center Administrator at Hamdala ICT Center.
 His skill set encompasses mobile development, 3D modeling, and proficiency in various programming languages such as JavaScript, Java, C++, Kotlin, Python as well as a basic understanding of HTML and CSS.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [sadiqmaliyu01@gmail.com](mailto:sadiqmaliyu01@gmail.com )